github/developer.github.com/content/v3/repos/commits.md

 <%= headers 200 %>
 <%= json(:full_commit) %>

+Note: Diffs with binary data will have no 'patch' property.

 ## List commit comments for a repository

 Commit Comments leverage [these](#custom-mime-types) custom mime types.
 You can